Royal Regiment of Wales

 The Royal Regiment of Wales (24th/41st Foot) was an infantry regiment of the British Army, part of the Prince of Wales' Division.
 It was formed in 1969 by the amalgamation of the South Wales Borderers and the Welch Regiment.
 The 1st Battalion, The Royal Regiment of Wales (24th/41st Foot) had a short existence in military terms, just over 36 years.
 Within two months of amalgamation, the battalion was one of the first units to be deployed to Northern Ireland.

+In 2006, the regiment amalgamated with the Royal Welch Fusiliers to form the Royal Welsh.

 History

 The regiment was formed in 1969 by the amalgamation of the South Wales Borderers and the Welch Regiment.
-The then Prince Charles was appointed Colonel-in-Chief of the new regiment in early 1969, his first Army appointment.
+The then Prince Charles (later King Charles III) was appointed Colonel-in-Chief of the new regiment in early 1969, his first Army appointment.
 The amalgamation parade of the two regiments took place in Cardiff Castle in early 1969, in front of the then Prince Charles.

 In August 1969 units of the 1st Battalion the Royal Regiment of Wales became the first British troops to be deployed in Belfast with A & B companies taking control of the Lower Falls Road on the night of 15 August.
 C company had been deployed some days earlier in Derry.

-In 1969 the then Prince Charles went to Caernarfon, North Wales, where the Queen created him Prince of Wales.
+In 1969 the then Prince Charles went to Caernarfon, North Wales, where Queen Elizabeth II crowned him Prince of Wales.
 Charles wore the uniform of Colonel-in-Chief of the Royal Regiment of Wales for the ceremony.

 From 1969 to 1973 the regiment was posted to Osnabrück in West Germany, returning to Northern Ireland on two occasions for short tours.

 The battalion returned to Belfast in 1973 for two years as the resident unit then in 1975 it was posted for two years in West Berlin.

 In 1977 the battalion were brought back to the United Kingdom and posted to Aldershot, also during this period they spent time in Belize and Hong Kong as well as on exercise in Germany and a further tour in Northern Ireland.
 The battalion re-enacted the defence of Rorke's Drift as part of the centenary events at the Cardiff Castle Tattoo in 1979.

-Towards the end of 1979, 25 soldiers were to play a significant role during Operation Agila, which monitored the fragile ceasefire in Rhodesia (now Zimbabwe) prior to and during the first all-party elections.
+Towards the end of 1979, soldiers from the regiment were to play a significant role during Operation Agila, which monitored the fragile ceasefire in Rhodesia (now Zimbabwe) prior to and during the first all-party elections.